Aliakbar-Hosseinzadeh/Aliakbar-Hosseinzadeh/README.md

 - 👋 Hi, I’m @Aliakbar-Hosseinzadeh
 - 👀 I’m interested in Data, python (FastAPI and Django).
-- 🌱 I’m currently learning Data Ebgineer.
+- 🌱 I’m currently learning Data Engineer.
 - 💞️ I’m looking to collaborate on DataOps.
 - 📫 How to reach me: aliakbar.hosseinzadeh@gmail.com